pcamarajr/simple-text-copy/ABOUT.md

 - Text embedded in complex UI components
 - Formatted text in design tools like Figma
 - Text that includes unwanted formatting, line breaks, or special characters
+- Manual compilation of data into spreadsheets from various sources

 ## Solution
 Simple Text Copier addresses these challenges by providing: